rstrube/rstrube.github.io/docs/virtualization/kvm-qemu-cpu-pinning.md

 ---
-title: 'KVM QEMU CPU Tuning'
+title: 'KVM QEMU CPU Pinning'
 tags: ['virtualization','kvm qemu']
 date: 2023-01-04
 ---
-# KVM QEMU CPU Tuning {: .primaryHeading }
+# KVM QEMU CPU Pinning {: .primaryHeading }
 <small>Last updated: 2023-01-04</small>
 {: .primaryDate }

 ---

-It can be helpful to pin virtual CPUs to specific physical CPU cores.
+It can be helpful to pin virtual CPU cores to specific physical CPU cores.
 In addition, AMD EPYC/Ryzen CPUs use CCXs (Core Complexes) that group together several physical CPU cores and share an L3 cache.

-There's a performance advantage to grouping virtual CPUs into as few physical CPU cores as possible.
-Ideally, these physical CPU cores would also be in the same CCX and share the same L3 cache.
+There's a performance advantage to grouping virtual CPU cores into as few host physical CPU cores as possible.
+Ideally, these host physical CPU cores would also be in the same CCX and share the same L3 cache.

 To determine what the CPU topography of your host machine is, you can use the following command: